The seed potato store is open! Click here.

 It’s very easy for us (and we’ll do it!) to refund your money if you change your mind about anything.

 The following varieties are available as fresh eating potatoes, or as seed.
 Not all are available as both!
 See the online store (click here for seed, click here for eating) for current availability.

 White RoseWhite skin, white flesh, oblong nobbly shape Heritage variety.
 One of the first varieties grown on the Helmer farm.
 Firm white flesh with an earthy flavour.
 Very well suited to oven roasting.

 Red PontiacRed skin, white flesh, round shape A lovely traditional red.
 The all- arounder.
 Produces nice, early nuggets

-SieglindeYellow skin, rich yellow flesh, smooth and oblong Sometimes described as German Butter.
+SieglindeYellow skin, rich yellow flesh, smooth and oblong Sometimes called German Butter.
 So tasty.
 Buttery.
 Boiled and pan-fried or roasted, used in a salad or even a soup.

 Yukon GoldYellow skin, pink eyes, yellow flesh, round shape The classic Canadian yellow.
 The number one pick for smooth and creamy mashed potatoes.
 Excellent roasted and makes an excellent warm potato salad too.